BalaM314/ComplexGrapher/README.md

 # ComplexGrapher:
 This is a program that graphs complex functions.
+The default function is f(x)=x^2.

 # Usage:
 Go to this link: https://balam314.github.io/ComplexGrapher/ComplexGrapher.html